nitesh4146/Treasure-Hunters-Inc/README.md

     0 0 0 0 0
     2 0 0 0 0

-    where, 1 is Wall, 2 is start, 3 is goal, 4 is pit or monster
+    where, 1 is Wall (or Obstacles), 2 is Agent, 3 is Treasure, 4 is Monster (or Pit)

 2. Terminal commands